 The Marin County Office of Education is committed to supporting quality early care and education in Marin County.
 It offers several different programs as part of this effort.
 For detailed info: ECE Programs and Services Guide 2015-2016

-As part of an effort to close the academic achievement gap, MCOE is administering the Promoting Early Success Initiative funded by the Marin Community Foundation and the Haas Fund.
+As part of an effort to close the academic achievement gap, MCOE is administering the Early Success Initiative funded by the Marin Community Foundation and the Haas Fund.

 1) A shared vision of high quality early education